johnmcgovern/ansible-drupal-role/README.md

 - Enable php.ini best-practices and tunning for group_vars/all
 - Fix password salt randomness generation (currently static)
-- Allow apache2 to be swapped out for nginx
 - Fix the ability to seperate Web and DB server (broken now)

 ### Contact